 This blossomed into the wildly successful Newcomer Kitchen, a non-profit social enterprise that invites newcomer women to prepare and sell meals in a fun, social setting, while earning revenue through dignified, meaningful work.

-Indian cooking classes are offered by GJS Kitchen and Catering.
+Indian Cooking Class is offered by GJS Kitchen and Catering for al l ages and skill level.
 Chef Gurjyote Singh Sethi (GJ to his friends) is an accomplished Red Seal Certified chef, who has an extensive and vast experience in Indian and western cuisine.

 © 2024 coursetakers.com All Rights Reserved.
 Terms and Conditions of use | Privacy Policy